juv/kube-autorollout/README.md

 ## Overview

 kube-autorollout monitors Kubernetes deployments and automatically triggers rollouts when new container image versions are available.
-Unlike traditional image update mechanisms that require changing tags, this tool is built to compare container image _digests_ for the same, static tag.
+Unlike traditional image update mechanisms that require changing tags via semver version bump, this tool is built to compare container image _digests_ for the same, static tag.

 When to use kube-autorollout?

-- x
-- y
+- Deploying a frequently changing, but static tag like `main` or `latest` on your _development_ environment for your own applications and you want your up-to-date baseline being executed in the Kubernetes cluster.
+- In combination with Prometheus alerts, e.g. the ArgoCD application going into "degraded" health state or pod is stuck in a crash loop after auto-rollout
+- You want to trigger an automated rollout when your CI pipelines have built and pushed the `main`
+- You are deploying image tags that get overridden frequently and that you consider stable enough to rollout automatically, e.g. a [mysql](https://hub.docker.com/_/mysql) image tag of `9.4` or `9`.
+Those scenarios are **not recommended** in production environments for obvious reasons.

 ## tl;dr

 1) Install kube-autorollout using the Helm Chart, configure container registries
-2) Select `Deployment` resources for auto-rollout by adding the label `kube-autorollout/enabled=true`
+2) Target `Deployment` resources for auto-rollouts by adding the label `kube-autorollout/enabled=true`
 3) Push images to your container registry with the same _static_ tag
 4) ???
 5) Profit